getsentry/sentry-javascript/MIGRATION.md

 This will let you select which updates to run, and automatically update your code.
 Make sure to still review all code changes!

+## Deprecate `addGlobalEventProcessor` in favor of `addEventProcessor`

+Instead of using `addGlobalEventProcessor`, you should use `addEventProcessor` which does not add the event processor globally, but to the current client.

+For the vast majority of cases, the behavior of these should be the same.
+Only in the case where you have multiple clients will this differ - but you'll likely want to add event processors per-client then anyhow, not globally.

+In v8, we will remove the global event processors overall, as that allows us to avoid keeping global state that is not necessary.

 ## Deprecate `extractTraceParentData` export from `@sentry/core` & downstream packages

 Instead, import this directly from `@sentry/utils`.